History of Jackets; Late Blooming Trend to Modern Staple

 As with men’s jackets, women’s jackets developed from more formal outerwear.
 Modern fashion trends, generally set in motion in the Renaissance, didn’t affect outerwear until much later.
 Significant outerwear changes only really took place in the 18th and 19th centuries, where sleeved coats and jackets became the primary choice of outerwear for both genders.

 Back in the early 19th century, coats were divided into overcoats and under-coats.
 An overcoat is what we’d refer to now as a coat – a thicker, sturdier and longer garment to protect against the elements.
 An under-coat was known as a ‘jacket’ - a specific type of shorter under-coat.
-This still applies to this day, where jackets are typically shorter (around waist length) and lighter than a heavier Winter coat.
+This still applies to this day, where jackets are typically shorter (around waist length) and lighter than a heavier Winter coat, which may be worth bearing in mind when you make personalised jumpers for women or custom women's jackets.

 Women’s Outerwear; to Sleeve, or Not to Sleeve?